 Keep in mind that there are strict time limits and other technical rules affecting when and how adverse court decisions may be appealed.

-At the family law office of Hogan Omidi, PC, our attorneys prepare and present appeals of rulings in the family courts of the Denver metro area and surrounding counties.
+At the family law office of Hogan Omidi, PC, our Denver family law attorneys prepare and present appeals of rulings in the family courts of the Denver metro area and surrounding counties.
 Our appellate attorneys have succeeded in overturning adverse lower court decisions to give our clients a new opportunity for justice.

 If you think you might have the basis for appeal, contact us today to schedule an appointment.